Adults age 18, 19 and 20 should be able to drink alcoholic beverages. If they have a drinking learners permit.

 - We don’t teach them these rules.
-That’s because we don’t want to send them ‘mixed messages’ about their ability to drive.
+That’s because we don’t want to send them “mixed messages” bout their ability to drive.

 - Good driving requires guided practice.
 But we can’t provide that because they’re too young to drive.

 Then, on that magic day, we would hand them the keys to the car.
 We would remind them that using public transportation is much safer than driving their own vehicle.
-But if they insist on driving, we would ask them to be careful and not kill themselves or others.
+But if they insist on driving, we would ask them to be careful.
+Not kill themselves or others.

-Our streets and highways would be unimaginably dangerous.
-Yet we use the same approach in preparing young people to consume alcohol when they turn 21.
+Our streets and highways would be highly dangerous.
+Yet we use the same approach in preparing young people to drink alcohol when they turn 21.
 And most will decide to drink before then.

 Underage persons generally drink without parental guidance.
 They typically drink in an environment that promotes heavy drinking.